 Now whether or not you agree with his stances, I appreciated this book as an introduction to politics and how to become politically involved, something that is sorely lacking in the American educational system.
 Normally when I see books discussing politics they are either academic texts that can be a little intimidating to approach or politician memoirs.
 In The Guide to Political Revolution Bernie outlines ways to mobilize and speak out on several different issues.

-Each chapter is dedicated to a specific issue which, anyone familiar with Bernie’s campaign has heard one of his speeches will probably be familiar with his stances.
+Each chapter is dedicated to a specific issue which, anyone familiar with Bernie’s campaign or has heard one of his speeches will probably be familiar with his stances.
 These include everything from big banks and the economy to global warming.
 He explains each of these social issues in a way that is easy to digest and provides a glossary at the back of the book explaining political and economic terms, such as 401(K)s, Equity Funds, and Tax Havens.
 At the end of each chapter are sections that provide website sources for those wanting to learn more about a specific issue including government websites or links to insightful articles written by leaders in science and economics.
-There are how-to guides on how to do things such as calling one’s state representatives to voice their thoughts on different issues, or on how and which charities to donate to in order to help.
+There are how-to guides on how to do things such as calling one’s state representatives to voice your thoughts on different issues, or on how and which charities to donate to in order to help various causes.

 The book is also designed really well, filled to the brim with info graphics that are eye catching and really illustrate some of the points that he makes.
 The book is also well cited with references to numerous studies conducted by researchers from Ivy League schools and other groups.